'Do you have a strong heart?' asked the man behind the Egyptian Museum’s bookshop counter. 'You need one here…'

-I assumed we were about to segue from a conversation about the museum’s layout to talk of the challenges facing Cairo after three years of revolution.
-Tourism, on which many livelihoods depend, is at an all-time low and political tensions are high.
+I assumed we were about to segue from a conversation about the museum’s layout to talk of the challenges facing Cairo after the 2011 revolution.
+Tourism, on which many livelihoods depend, hit rock bottom in the aftermath and is only now starting to slowly tick up again, but political tensions are still high.
 Every Egyptian I’d met over the past few days had been keen to share their thoughts on the immense strain the city is under.
 People say they’re exhausted.
 That the daily grind of traffic congestion is the worst it’s ever been.
 It’s dusty, dirty and noisy – not an easy place to travel, let alone to live.

 Cairenes might have had a rough time of it lately, but you certainly can’t accuse them of losing their sense of humour.

-The Egyptian Museum faces Tahrir Square, which has been the focal point of the country’s revolution – the scene at various times of occupations, peaceful demonstrations and violent clashes since the anti-government movement of 2011.
-The taxi driver who dropped me off told me he’d camped there overnight himself last year, joining thousands of others to oust the then-leader Mohamed Morsi.
+The Egyptian Museum faces Tahrir Sq, the focal point of the country’s revolution – the scene at various times of occupations, peaceful demonstrations and violent clashes since the anti-government movement of 2011.
+The taxi driver who dropped me off told me he’d camped there overnight himself, joining thousands of others to oust the then-leader Mohamed Morsi.

-There are a few reminders of recent turmoil, such as the revolutionary art covering the walls of nearby Mohamed Mahmoud street.
-Some paintings depict soldiers surrounded by skulls, others show elderly, abaya-clad women weeping over pictures of young men.
+There are a few reminders of turmoil, such as the revolutionary art covering the walls of nearby Mohamed Mahmoud St. Some paintings depict soldiers surrounded by skulls, others show elderly, abaya-clad women weeping over pictures of young men.

-I’d had a similarly surreal experience at Giza’s Pyramids the previous day.
-It was far from lonely, as would-be guides and touts selling horse rides must have outnumbered tourists by 20 to one, meaning seriously intense levels of hassle.
-Once I’d fended off the hawkers, however, I was rewarded with a completely uninterrupted view of the three major pyramids.
-The sky was bright blue, soft clouds floated by those imagination-defying yellow points, and the site was quiet except for the distant rattle of horse and carriages.
-It occurred to me that while millions of tourists have stood on these paths over the years, very few can have had the privilege of a practically solitary visit.
+The experience at the Pyramids of Giza the previous day was similar.
+It was far from lonely, as there were about as many would-be guides and touts selling horse rides as there were tourists, meaning intense levels of hassle.
+Once I’d fended off the hawkers, however, I was rewarded with an uninterrupted view of the three major pyramids.
+The sky was bright blue, soft clouds floated by those imagination-defying yellow points, and, except for the tour bus that pulled through every now and then, the site was quiet.
+It occurred to me that while millions of tourists have stood on these paths over the years, few can have had the privilege of an almost solitary visit.

 But even this couldn’t top the thrill that was in store at the Egyptian Museum.
 The bookseller had guessed right – I was mostly there to see the Royal Mummies.
 Isn't everyone, really?
 I rushed towards Room 46, then stopped short at the door, overcome by an irrational twinge of nerves.
-I had expected there to be a guard at the very least but there wasn’t a soul around – just me, and some of the ancient world’s most famous pharaohs and queens.
+Besides the lone guard, there wasn’t a soul around – inside, it was just me and some of the ancient world’s most famous pharaohs and queens.
 Ramses III, IV and V lay in their glass cases, with Queens Tiy, Henettawy, Nesikhonsu, Nedjmet, Maatkare and a mummified pet baboon close by.

-Cairo is a volatile place and it is very likely that there will be more flare-ups in future.
+Cairo is a volatile place, and it is likely that there will be more flare-ups in future.

 It’s true that the high-octane chaos of Egypt’s capital can be overwhelming too, but it’s also utterly exhilarating – and as everyone knows, the best travel moments don’t get handed to you on a plate.
 Just make sure your heart’s strong enough for an encounter with Ramses III and co.